kaidez/kaidez.com/_drafts/2015-1-02-filter-with-jquery.md

   </body>
 </html>
 {% endprism %}
 Take note that that the page has two distinct sections: a list of footie teams at the top (except for the last one) and the list of footie players directly below that.
-Except for the last one, every item in the top list has a link with a class name of `btn-player` and a data attribute called `data-team`.
+Except for the last one, every item in the top list is a link with a class name of `btn-player` and a data attribute called `data-team`.

 The `btn-player` class name is important and will be discussed but for now, notice that the values of the `data-team` attribute differ across the links that have it.
 There are four different values across these links: 1) `chelsea`, 2) `psg`, 3) `real-madrid` and 4) `barcelona`.

+At the bottom of this list is a link with an ID of `#btn-show-all`.
+If any content has been removed, clicking on this link will add all of it back to the page.

-Every item in the bottom list has a `<div>` with a class name of `player` and a data attribute called `data-players-team`.
+Every item in the bottom list is a `<div>` with a class name of `player` and a data attribute called `data-players-team`.
 The `player` class name is important and will be discussed but for now, notice that the values of the `data-players-team` attribute are shared across some of the `<div>` tags.

 For example: four tags have their `data-players-team` value set to `chelsea`, two of them have their attribute set `psg`.
 And so on and so on.